 Visiting a local bee club builds a camaraderie you can call on.
 Most clubs will have a few member phone numbers listed as emergency help.
 They welcome the chance help someone.
 There will be times when you realize you are looking at a problem that won’t wait until the next bee club meeting.
 Being part of a bee club brings experts to your access at the touch of a finger.

 Finally, if you are serious about beekeeping, or serious doing what you can to help the bees, consider attending one of the WHPA annual conventions.
-This is like your local bee club just scaled up.
 There are technical sessions taught by experts in the beekeeping field from all around the country.
-These break out sessions can cover a topic at great depth.
+These breakout sessions can cover a topic at great depth.
 There is plenty of time over the weekend event to meet more with regional beekeepers and compare your experiences with theirs.
 If you want to take beekeeping beyond a hobby into a career, you will meet a network of the people who you will need to know to help you on this path.

 Check online for beekeeping supply companies and request their catalogs.
 You can learn a lot about what fits together and what things are called by pouring over those catalogs.
-Buying equipment remember shipping is killer.
 If you can find someone who sells locally you will save a lot of money.
 Time too, because if you order in the early spring it can take up to a month to get the equipment even shipped to you.
-Express shipping is crazy, unjustifiably expensive so you have to plan ahead.

 There are lots of ways to get bees.
 You can even mail order them.
 But I would suggest the best place to buy them can be discovered by attending a bee club meeting.
 Sometimes the clubs go all together and buy them as a club in bulk.
 Beyond this the clubs will post local price comparisons from bee suppliers.

 Beyond all this information there is a ton more.
 Different types of equipment, different ways to use some of the same equipment.
-All of it very interesting stuff.
 Learning about bees, their social structure and how they work is fascinating.
-Learning how to provide the best home for them and keep them healthy in it can be a life long interest.
+Learning how to provide the best home for them and keep them healthy can be a life long interest.
 And what they produce…it is an amazing experience to eat the honey produced out of your own beehives.
 That is a life-long experience as well!